-Don't back up through the guest OS
+1. Don't back up through the guest OS

 Instead of using guest OS backup agents, backup servers should go directly to the virtualization layer and not involve the guest OS.
 By using this method, the guest OS is not aware of a backup process, nor is it wasting host resources.
-It is also much more efficient as the backup server can mount the VMs virtual disk directly from the host data store.
+It is also much more efficient as the backup server can mount the VM's virtual disk directly from the host data store.
 This type of backup is known as an image-level backup because the VM's disk is backed up at the block level and not at the file level as traditional guest OS agents do.
-To properly do an image-level backup at the virtualization layer you need to use backup applications that are virtualization-aware and can leverage the APIs of the virtualization layer to access virtual disk files.
+To properly do an image-level backup at the virtualization layer, you need to use backup applications that are virtualization-aware and can utilize the APIs of the virtualization layer to access virtual disk files.

-Virtual machine snapshots are not backups
+2. VM snapshots are not backups

-Make sure you are quiescing properly
+3. Make sure you are quiescing properly

-In vSphere, that application is VMware Tools, which tells the VSS service to quiesce the guest OS.
+In vSphere, that application is VMware Tools, which tells VSS to quiesce the guest OS.
 The application installs on the guest OS to serve as a conduit between the guest OS and the hypervisor.

 Many backup vendors supply their own special agent that will handle the quiesce process if VMware Tools doesn't offer support.

-Schedule backups carefully
+4. Schedule backups carefully

 Likewise, if too many VMs on the same host are being backed up at the same time, it will create bottlenecks for all the VMs on that host.

-Don't resource starve your backup server
+5. Don't resource starve your backup server

 For your backup server to achieve maximum throughput, it needs to have sufficient resources to avoid creating a bottleneck in any one resource area.

-You should monitor the resource usage of the backup server: In practice, it's better for a backup server to have too many resources than too few.
+You should monitor the resource usage of the backup server.
+In practice, it's better for a backup server to have too many resources than too few.
 If those resources are maxed out, chances are the backup server will need more.
 By ensuring that your backup server has the resources that it needs, you can ensure that it pumps data at maximum speed and decrease the time of your backup windows.

-The virtualization architecture introduces a lot of unique and creative ways to back up your VMs when compared to traditional physical environments.
-Backup applications that integrate with virtualization can take advantage of these features and leverage them to increase the efficiency of backups.
-VMware has developed specific APIs that benefit backup applications, such as the vStorage APIs for Data Protection (VADP), which allows backup applications to interface directly with hosts and storage devices.
-VADP offers more efficient access to virtual disk files and contains features—such Changed Block Tracking (CBT)—which can greatly reduce the time it takes to perform incremental backups.
+The virtualization architecture introduces a lot of unique and creative ways for backing up VMs when compared to traditional physical environments.
+Backup applications that integrate with virtualization can take advantage of these features and utilize them to increase the efficiency of backups.
+VMware has developed specific APIs that benefit backup applications, such as VMware vSphere Storage APIs – Data Protection, which enables backup applications to interface directly with hosts and storage devices.
+It offers more efficient access to virtual disk files and contains features -- such as Changed Block Tracking (CBT) -- which can greatly reduce the time it takes to perform incremental backups.

 Backup applications normally figure this out on their own, so making this information instantly available can mean faster completion of the incremental backup process.